taywrobel/wrobel-dot-dev/content/privacy.md

 # Privacy Details

 This site uses cookies and local storage to collect basic information about the visitors here.
 The data is sent to a private [Countly](https://count.ly) server deployed on Digital Ocean.

 The information collected is:

- - **Sessions**: Unique & return visitors, visit length, etc.
+ - **Sessions**: Metrics on when, how often and how long users use the website
- - **Page Views**: Which pages are viewed and how often
+ - **Page Views**: Metrics on which views/pages users access
- - **Clicks**: Where are users navigating to and from
+ - **Clicks**: Reports user clicks to form a heat map, including clicks following links
- - **Scrolls**: How far and how often are users scrolling down the page
+ - **Scrolls**: Reports user scrolling to form a scroll heat map
- - **Errors**: Javascript errors thrown by the UI code
+ - **Crashes**: Reports javascript errors thrown by the UI code

-I do not sell these metrics or use them for advertising purposes.
+I do not sell these metrics or use them for any advertising purposes.
 They are purely for my own reference when it comes to looking at how people are engaging with the content here.

 #### Trust, but Verify